luau-lang/luau/rfcs/type-byte-array.md

 Returns the size of the buffer.

-'__len' metamethod is not proposed at this time.

 `buffer.copy(target_buffer: buffer, target_offset: number, source_buffer: buffer, source_offset: number, count: number) -> ()`

 Copy 'count' bytes from 'source_buffer' starting at offset 'source_offset' into the 'target_buffer' at 'target_offset'.